-Some countries do unfortunately have issues with crime and security, and foreign visitors may be viewed as an easy target.
+Some countries do unfortunately have issues with crime and security, and visitors may be viewed as an easy target.
 Most street crime is opportunistic, so you should take care with valuables when walking around.

 While the chances of being caught up in a terrorist attack remain extremely low, no destination can be guaranteed completely safe.
-Be vigilant in crowded public places, particularly those that are popular with foreign visitors.
+Be vigilant in crowded public places, particularly those that are popular with visitors.

 Follow local and government advice during significant religious occasions and avoid demonstrations or large gatherings of a political nature.
-If the worst happens and you do find yourself involved in an incident, follow the three key steps: Run, Hide, Tell.

 If your trip involves activities specifically designed for animal observation, or if you encounter wildlife while out walking, please remember that these animals are wild and can be unpredictable.
-Be cautious in all situations, don’t attempt to feed or touch the animals, and do respect their space.
+Be cautious in all situations, don’t attempt to feed or touch the animals, and respect their space.

 Vehicles and driving standards

-If you’re hiring a car and driving yourself, please ask about local speed limits and traffic laws before setting off.
-These are likely to be different to those in your home country and can even vary within the same destination where traffic rules are governed by state or provincial laws rather than national laws.
+If you’re renting a car and driving yourself, please ask about local speed limits and traffic laws before setting off.
+These are likely to be different to [than] those in your home country and can even vary within the same destination where traffic rules are governed by state or provincial laws rather than national laws.
 Always obey the speed limits, do not drink and drive, and plan your journey carefully to avoid driving at night.

 When on foot, be careful crossing roads, particularly in cities.
 Traffic might not stop as a matter of course at pedestrian crossings and may be coming from an unfamiliar direction.